dmijatovic/dv4all-wcp/loaders/src/shared/loader-body/README.md

 This component is shared in all loader components.
 It is used to display text message and/or loader body elements.
 It is centered in the middle of the screen.

-This component has 2 names slots (defined in htmlLoaderBody.js)
+This component has 2 named slots (defined in htmlLoaderBody.js)

 - loader-body: place to capture the body
 - loader-text: place for loading text.
 It uses parent slot.

+`SHARED COMPONENTS need to be exported in index file, preferably before loaders.`

 ## Usage